| | |

 Santa Monica Pier Route 66 End of the Trail

 Having spent the first 18 years of my life in Southern California, so much of this section of the drive was familiar to me—yet I didn’t remember it as Route 66.
 I knew it as Highway 2 and Santa Monica Boulevard, and even though there were probably a few historic markers, sometimes you just don’t notice what’s so special about your hometown.
-Sunset was just a couple hours away so were speeding through Rancho Cucamonga, San Dimas, Claremont, and trying to follow a former highway chopped up with hundreds of stoplights and congested intersections.
-We had to hop on the freeway if we were going to make it to the Santa Monica Pier—the End of the Trail—before dark.
+Sunset was just a couple of hours away, so we were speeding through Rancho Cucamonga, San Dimas, Claremont, and trying to follow a former highway chopped up with hundreds of stoplights and congested intersections.

-We exited the 10 freeway and the wooden boardwalk, framed with palm trees and a neon archway, welcomed us to the Pacific.
-We parked Buddy at the beach and walked the final 200 feet of our 2,448-mile journey.
-We kissed at the “End of the Trail” sign, sealing in our 50-state road trip and the Mother Road that brought us home.
-My phone buzzed, it was my dad saying he was in the parking lot with a bucket of champagne to toast our journey.
-After all, it was his idea to take this crazy byway, he raised me a few miles off Route 66, and he’s another one of the people that made this road trip so special.
+My phone buzzed; it was my dad saying he was in the parking lot with a bucket of champagne to toast our journey.
+After all, it was his idea to take this crazy byway; he raised me a few miles off Route 66, and he’s another one of the people who made this road trip so special.

 California Route 66 Road Trip Stops